Stadium Super Trucks: Trucks

 Powered by a 600 hp Chevrolet LS V8 engine, the trucks weigh 2900 lb and are built with a steel-tube frame and fiberglass body.
 The trucks are 13'5" (4.09 m) long and 5'2" (1.57 m) high, feature a three-speed transmission and can reach speeds as high as 140 mph.
 A portion of the frame protects the driver from rolls.
 Next to the driver is a 5 gal jug that catches fluids which may have spilled from damage that the truck sustains.
 Each truck may race with tires from Toyo Tires or Continental Tire, while Hawk Performance provides brake pads.
 During the series' inaugural season, Toyo was one of three tire brands alongside Pro Comp and Yokohama.

 The trucks are identical to each other, though drivers are allowed to change some aspects of their trucks, such as the spring rates, ride heights and camber.
 Drivers receive their trucks on race weekends via random draw, which ensures they do not have the same vehicle for each race, but they may swap with others if they are unsatisfied with their current one.
 Gordon, who departed NASCAR with the belief that the top teams had a large advantage over the smaller teams due to the amount of money spent, designed the trucks as such as he wanted SST to be a "drivers' series".
 He described the stadium trucks as resembling Monster Jam trucks for their size and NASCAR and IndyCar vehicles for their ability to handle in corners.

 Media coverage

-The 2013 SST events were televised tape-delayed on NBC and NBC Sports Network; seven were televised on NBC and five on NBC Sports Network.
+In 2013, the SST events were televised tape-delayed on NBC and NBC Sports Network; seven on NBC, and five on NBCSN.
 Most of the twelve races in 2013 were televised on Sunday afternoons.
-In 2014, NBCSN returned to broadcast the season's races, but was later replaced by CBS Sports Network in September.
-The X Games events were aired nationally on ABC.

-Races are streamed live on the series' website and Facebook page.
-When the series races in Australia, viewers in the country and New Zealand are prohibited from watching online and instead watch on Fox Sports.
+In 2014 and 2015, NBCSN returned to broadcast the season's races, with the exception of ABC who broadcast the X Games.
+However during the 2015 season, CBS Sports Network replaced NBCSN to broadcast the tape-delayed races.
+CBS Sports Network would continue to provide coverage of the SST races (with some exceptions) up until the end of the 2018 season.
+Races held in Australia, were covered by Supercars media, along with Fox Sports Australia.

+Since 2019, the races are now live streamed on the series' YouTube and Facebook pages.

+Video games

 The trucks have been featured in various video games as playable vehicles.

-Gordon's No. 7 Speed Energy truck appears in an expansion pack for the 2014 game Forza Horizon 2.
-In 2020, the SST was included in Project CARS 3.
+Robby Gordon's #7 Speed Energy truck appears in an expansion pack for the 2014 game Forza Horizon 2.

+Codemasters' Grid Legends and Project CARS 3, as well as Reiza Studios' Automobilista series have also included SST-style trucks in their games.